kenahrens/newrelic-pm2-plugin/README.md

 # pm2plugin
-This plugin will pull data from PM2 and publish to New Relic
+This plugin will pull data from PM2 and publish to New Relic as a plugin

 # Installation instructions
 Make sure you have all of the dependencies (pm2, request, and os)